garima-mahato/END2/Session1-Background_And_Very_Basics/Readme.md

 In this technique, all weights are initialized with zero/one/constant value.
 The derivative with respect to loss function becomes same for all of the weights which in turn updates the weights to the same value in each subsequent iteration.
 Thus, hidden units become symmetric and it behaves like a linear model.

-To observe this, we'll take an example of a neural network with three hidden layers with ReLu activation function in hidden layers and sigmoid for the output layer.
+To observe this, we'll take an example of a neural network with three hidden layers with ReLU activation function in hidden layers and sigmoid for the output layer.
 Using the above neural network on the dataset “make circles” from sklearn.datasets and zero weight initialization, the result obtained as the following : for 15000 iterations, loss = 0.6931471805599453, accuracy = 50 %